krn-sm/useless_project_temp/README.md

 This shows the homepage of our gaming website

 ![Screenshot2](Round1.png)
-The given screenshots shows the game and look of the first round
+The given screenshots shows the game and look of the first

 ![Screenshot3](Round2.png)
 This shows details about the second round